brenoafb/intuitive-care/test1/README.md

 ```

 Now run the [notebook](1.ipynb) or execute the [script](../scripts/test1/1.py).
-The file then downloads to the current directory.
+The file is then downloaded to the current directory.